efratkelner/DrugsWebsite/README.md

 A Drug-Management System that provides a robust platform for managing drug inventory, prescriptions, and data storage with cloud integration.

-The project is written in C# and is part of an ASP.NET MVC web application.
+The project is part of an ASP.NET MVC web application.

 Project Structure:
 	•	Backend (BE)